Classification of strongly asymptotically log del Pezzo flags and surfaces: Strongly asymptotically log del Pezzo flags

 with each summand nonnegative, the sign will equal the sign of the maximal summand.
 Finally, both terms in \er{summqjmiwithbetasineq} are nonnegative; the first since $-K_S-C$ is nef for every \saldp pair (as a limit of ample classes by Definition \ref{definition:log-Fano}), while the second by \er{tsigtcalphaineq}.
-Thus both must vanish in order for \er{summqjmiwithbetasineq} to hold: the first term is independent of $j$ while the second is either zero or small and positive. \epf
+Thus both must vanish in order for \er{summqjmiwithbetasineq} to hold: the first term is independent of $j$ while the second is either zero or small and positive.
+Conversely, if both terms vanish than \er{summqjmiwithbetasineq} holds (with equality) and so does \er{badcurvesalfeq}, for each $j\in\NN$.
+This concludes the proof of the equivalence of Lemma \ref{ineqwithdeltaALdPcaseLem}. \epf

-\bremark \lb{crucialseqremark} The crucial consequence of Lemma \ref{ineqwithdeltaALdPcaseLem} is that being a SALdP flag with zero-dimensional locus in the boundary and one-dimensional locus off the boundary does not depend at all on the range of the $\be_i$'s.
-We will use this crucially in the proof below.
+\bremark \lb{crucialseqremark} The crucial consequence of Lemma \ref{ineqwithdeltaALdPcaseLem} is that being a SALdP flag with zero-dimensional locus in the boundary and one-dimensional locus off the boundary {\it does not depend at all on the range of the $\be_i$'s!} We will use this crucially in the proof below.
 This will be generalized and used crucially also in \cite{R20}. \eremark